mtdowner/myfreecodecamp/javascript-algorithms-and-data-structures/README.md

 **Certification Project**

-## Build a Palindrome Checker ProjectCertification Project
+## Build a Palindrome Checker Project Certification Project

 This is one of the required projects to earn your certification.